We care, and it shows!

 Tip #2: Prepare, Prepare, Prepare,

-Insurance negotiation tip number two when trying to settle your claim is to prepare, prepare, prepare, and specifically make sure to bullet point your crib sheet before you ever pick up the phone and talk to an adjuster.
+Insurance negotiation tip number two when trying to settle your claim is to prepare, prepare, prepare, and specifically make sure to bullet point your crib sheet before you ever pick up the phone and talk to insurance adjusters.

 Communications can go left to right, they can go sideways, make sure that you have your bullet points of exactly the issues that you want to address, and that make up the components of your claim.